kengonakajima/CCDK/docs/FAQ.en.md

 No, platform exclusivity is not required.
 However, games that are specifically written for the Shinra platform are likely to be so unique in their architecture that it's unlikely that the same experience can be transferred to another platform.
 <BR><BR>
 - <B>Can I distribute or publish adult titles on the Shinra platform?</B><BR>
-No. Shinra developers are held to its Content Policy, which does not permit adult titles.
-(The Content Policy will be released shortly.)
+No. Shinra developers are held to its Content Policy, which does not permit adult titles. (https://tech.shinra.com/docs/ShinraContentPolicy.pdf)
 <BR><BR>
 - <B>How do you test a Shinra game locally?</B><BR>
 A developer can run their game underneath the Shinra MCS (Minimum Cloud Set), which acts as a wrapper for the Shinra platform.
 The user can start their game and then stream it over their local network in order to test compatibility.